kaichunlin/android-transition/README.md

 ## Changelog

+[AnimateMenuAdapter]
-Core module has been updated to 0.8.1 to fix incorrect position on some devices when transiting MenuItem.
+(https://github.com/kaichunlin/android-transition/blob/d4bb037a6ffe2aa3f6f45a692f28b43d1a7fdcbd/core/src/main/java/com/kaichunlin/transition/adapter/AnimateMenuAdapter.java) is added that can animate MenuItems.
+Core and SlidingUpPanel module have been updated to 0.8.2 to support this addition.
 On Android Studio update Gradle dependency to:

+    compile 'com.github.kaichunlin.transition:core:0.8.2'
-    compile 'com.github.kaichunlin.transition:core:0.8.1'
+    compile 'com.github.kaichunlin.transition:slidinguppanel:0.8.2'

 ### Download from Google Play